Mehta childcare home -- health care for babies and children

 Treatment

-The antibiotics are usually given for 10-14 days, but a longer duration is needed in newborn babies, and children with poor immunity.
+The antibiotics are usually given for 10-14 days, but a longer duration is needed in newborn babies, and in children with poor immunity.
 The entire course must be given intravenously; there is no place for oral or intramuscular antibiotics in meningitis.

 Outcome